Floor Trim - The Ultimate Guide

 Wear and tear or accidental impacts can damage floor trim over time.
 Small dents and scratches can be fixed with wood filler and sanding if the trim is made of wood.
 Sand the trim down after the filler has dried, then repaint or refinish it as needed.

 You might have to completely replace the trim if the damage is more extensive.
-Remove the damaged trim by carefully prying it away from the wall or floor before replacing it.
-Using a saw, measure the length of the new trim and cut it to size.
+Additionally remove the damaged trim by carefully prying it away from the wall or floor before replacing it by using a saw, measure the length of the new trim and cut it to size.
 Nails or adhesive can be used to attach the new trim to the wall or floor.

 Moisture damage must be avoided at all costs, especially if the trim is in a kitchen or bathroom.
 MDF and PVC trim can become discolored or damaged when exposed to moisture, whereas wood trim can rot or warp.
 To reduce the amount of moisture in the air and prevent water from standing on the floor, use a dehumidifier.